aaronyaosmith/snakey-compiler/README.md

 # Snakey

-A toy compiler for Snakey: a language reminscent of Python.
+A toy compiler for Snakey: a language reminiscent of Python.

-So far this is just a messy lexer, printing lexemes to stdout.
+So far this is just a messy lexer using `boost::spirit::lex`, printing lexemes to stdout.

 ## Example